Institut Supérieur de Marketing du Luxe (Sup de Luxe): Alumni Sup de Luxe

 Alumni Sup de Luxe is an association regrouping all the graduates from the Institut Superieur de Marketing du Luxe for the past 24 years.
 Its main aim is to help the graduates, now active in the luxury sector, organise reunions to federate them, therefore emphasizing their diplomas.
-Alumni Sup de Luxe is an international network of 1500 professionals that all graduated from the institute.
-Enclosing more than 30 nationalities, it has a cultural diversity.
+Alumni Sup de Luxe is an international network of 1500 professionals who graduated from the institute.
+Encompassing more than 30 nationalities, it is culturally diverse.
 Approximately 80% of the graduates have been hired in the luxury sector and more than 25% live abroad (Middle East, USA, SA, Asia).
-The goal of this Alumni is to organize numerous events throughout the year to highlight talents and follow the senior and junior graduates.
+The goal of the association is to organize numerous events throughout the year to highlight talents and follow the senior and junior graduates.
 The association aims for interactions between the graduates and main actors in the luxury sector.
-Alumni Sup de Luxe is in constant aid to the graduates, not only creating events, but also through reunions between professionals and graduates, massive advertising through social networks and magazines, annuaries.
+Alumni Sup de Luxe is in constant aid to the graduates, not only creating events, but also through reunions between professionals and graduates, and massive advertising through social networks and magazines, and annuaries.